CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

 ## How To Install Heroic Games Launcher

+### Flatpak

 1. If you do not already have Flatpak installed, see [https://flatpak.org/setup/](https://flatpak.org/setup/) for instructions.
    * If you are on SteamOS (Steam Deck) or Bazzite, Flatpaks are pre-installed.
 2. Open your software manager and search for "Heroic Games Launcher", double check that the software manager is installing the Flatpak version and install the application.
    * If you are on KDE (SteamOS), the software manager is named "Discover".
 If you are on GNOME, the software manager is named "Software".
    * Alternatively, you can open a terminal and type `flatpak install com.heroicgameslauncher.hgl` to install the Heroic Games Launcher Flatpak.
 3. Once Heroic Games Launcher is installed, open the application and proceed to the next section.

+### Non-Flatpak

+Heroic is also available as an AppImage and several other formats.
+To download one of these formats instead, see [https://heroicgameslauncher.com/downloads](https://heroicgameslauncher.com/downloads).
+Once you have downloaded Heroic, proceed to the next section.

+If you are not using the Heroic Flatpak, the [Flatpak Permissions](#flatpak-permissions) section **will not** apply to your install.

 ## First Steps